Learn More About the Madison Museum of Contemporary Art.

 Designed by world-renowned architect César Pelli, the Museum’s exhilarating facility offers 51,500 square feet of interior space, as well as the 7,100-square-foot Rooftop Sculpture Garden.
 Public amenities include spacious galleries, a 230-seat lecture hall, a children’s classroom, a new-media gallery, and a study center for drawings, prints, and photographs.
 The facility was made possible by the extraordinary generosity of W. Jerome Frautschi, a long-time friend of the Museum.

 Board and Staff

-From curators to educators to gallery attendants, it takes a dedicated team of passionate and hardworking people to continually provide the best art and experiences to our community.
+From curators to educators to Museum attendants, it takes a dedicated team of passionate and hardworking people to continually provide the best art and experiences to our community.
 We welcome your interest in knowing more about MMoCA staff and our board of trustees, as well as exploring positions currently available at the Museum.

 MMoCA’s internship program offers students first-hand professional experience in a museum setting.
 Spanning the duration of one semester, the academic year, or summer, interns have the opportunity to work in various departments, which could include: development, education, graphic design, public relations, special events, and more.

 Imagine your wedding, networking reception, business presentation, or next special event in one of the Midwest’s most iconic buildings.
 The Museum’s striking spaces are available for corporate and individual clients, offering access to world-class exhibitions, artfully prepared food, stunning views, and more.
 Discounted rates available for Museum members and non-profit groups.

 Newsletter & Publications

 Throughout the year, MMoCA publishes newsletters and program guides with in-depth information about our current and upcoming exhibitions, as well as events, educational opportunities, news, and more exciting ways you can become involved with the Museum.
 Scroll down to subscribe to future newsletters or continue to explore them here.